“A minimalist home is very intentional,” Joshua Becker explains in an article for Good Housekeeping magazine. “Each possession is there for a reason.”

 So how do you become a minimalist?

 “The minimalist lifestyle is about living with only the things you need.
 Minimalists are free from the desire to buy and accumulate more.
-Instead, they find happiness in relationships and experiences.”
-Joshua Becker
+Instead, they find happiness in relationships and experiences,” says Joshua.

-There’s more to simplifying your life than the physical process of tidying up and decluttering.
-There’s also a lot of mental work to be done and ingrained habits to change, and it can be hard to know where to start.
-So to help you out, these are the seven changes working for me:
+There’s more to simplifying your life than the physical process of tidying and decluttering.
+There’s a mental process involved to change habits that have been ingrained, and that's why it can be hard to know exactly where to start.
+So to help you out, these are the seven changes I've made to my lifestyle that are working for me:

-Change your mindset and your priorities.
-A bout of depression or serious anxiety is the best push to make changes in your life.
-But I don’t recommend them.
-Instead of waiting for that to happen – to meet unrealistic expectations or keep up with the Jones’ – prioritise things in your life that promote your wellness and health.
-Step into nature when you can, try some mindfulness if that works for you – it’s not for me, but listening to an entertaining podcast can have a similarly relaxing effect.
-Exercise, meet up with friends for some free therapy.
+3. Change your mindset and your priorities.
+Prioritise the simple things in your life that are good for your health.
+Step into nature when you can, try some mindfulness if that works for you – it’s not for me, however, listening to an entertaining podcast has a similarly relaxing effect.
+Exercise, meet up with friends for some free therapy, try out a new activity.
 Make the time to switch off and relax, and don’t feel guilty about it.

-Stop worrying about what others think.
-Remove toxic people from your life, like friends who don’t understand your choices, who don’t value your opinion, who can’t have a discussion without shouting back at you, or who don’t treat you with the same consideration you treat them.
+4. Don't worry about what others think.
+Remove toxic people from your life, such as friends who don’t understand your choices, don’t value your opinion, and with whom you can’t have a discussion without feeling disrespected.

 Photo by Alex Loup on Unsplash